-The net proceeds of the private placement will be used to fund certain activities to allow the amalgamated entity to reach the final investment decision with respect to the development of an integrated LNG project on Canada's East Coast as well as operational needs, its exploration work and its working capital.
+The net proceeds of the private placement will be used to fund certain activities to allow the amalgamated entity to reach the final investment decision with respect to the development of an integrated LNG project on Canada's East Coast as well as operational, exploration and working capital needs.

-Pieridae has engaged a syndicate of agents, to be co-led by Laurentian Bank Securities and National Bank Financial Inc. ("NBF"), and including Desjardins Capital Markets Canada for the private placement.
-Pieridae intends to pay the agents a cash commission equal to 5% of the gross proceeds of the private placement.
+Pieridae has engaged a syndicate of agents co-led by Laurentian Bank Securities and National Bank Financial Inc. ("NBF") and including Desjardins Capital Markets Canada for the private placement.
+The agents' commission will be paid in subscription receipts equal to 5% of the gross proceeds of the private placement.